leej1230/leetcode/README.md

             - Update the rank as well
             - Subtract one from Total number of nodes
         5. Number of nodes should now be a number of trees in the graph at this point
+- Dijkstra Algorithm
+    - Algorithm to find a shortest path from one node to other node in a WEIGHTED DIRECTED graph
+    - Bried Idea: Starting from node s, go to the adjacent nodes.
+Weight on the edge represent the time taking to reach that next node.
+      If you reached to certain node and cost is lower than previous cost taken, update the cost, and keep where you are from (previous node)
+      When every thing is done, you can trace the shortest path you have walked through by tracking previous nodes from end node.
+    - Variables you will need:
+        - Path Weight Array: Initialized with infinity, starting node should be 0.
+Represents the cost you need to pay to reach there from starting node s.
+During the algorithm, update with minimum value.
+        - Previous Node Array (unnecessary if you don't need to know route): Keeps previous node, when you update the value in path weight array.
+        - Remaining Array: Can be array, heap (doesn't matter but min heap will make thing slightly faster) Keep (cost to reach the node A,node A), will be used during the algorithm
+    - Algorithm:
+        1. Initialize variables (Make and add starting node)
+        2. While remaining array is NOT empty
+            1. Pop tuple from remaining array
+            2. Iterate through all adjacent nodes of the current node.
+Calculate the cost and update cost and prev node if new cost is smaller and add that to remaining array as well.
+        3. After the while loop, all the values inside Path Weight array should show you minimum cost it will take to reach that node from starting node s.
+Trace Previous Node array from end node to identify the path.
+- Minimum Spanning Tree
+    - Spanning tree: Tree that all nodes are connected in MINIMUM number of edges(=N-1 where N==Number of nodes)
+    - Minimum Spanning tree: Spanning tree that the total of edge costs is minimum within all possible spanning trees that you can make from the same graph
+    - Algorithm to create spanning tree:
+        - Prim's Algorithm: Imagine you connected all nodes, look in order of minimum costs and add edges so that it will be a spanning tree in the end
+            1. Make visited set, edge set to store edges.
+Add ALL possible weights and adjacent nodes to queue/heap and add starting node (can be any node) with cost 0.
+            2. While visited set is less than number of nodes in original graph
+                1. Pop the value from the set, and check if the node is not in visited yet
+                2. If not in visited, add to visit and look at the adjacent nodes.
+Add weight of the edge between those two nodes and adjacent node to the queue/heap.
+Keep edge to edge set
+            3. At this point minimum spanning tree can be detected
+            - Algorithm will be O(V^2) or O((V+E)logV)=O(ElogV) if you use heap
+        - Kruskal's Algorithm: Basic idea is same as Prim's algorithm, but you will be focusing on how many trees are there during the loop
+            1. Get ALL possible weights and adjacent nodes and sort in non-decreasing order of weights.
+Keep number of nodes which is the initial number of trees.
+            2. While there are trees more than 1 (OR you can keep track how many number of edges has been saved while # of edges less than V-1)
+                1. Pop the value from array and identify the parents of two nodes
+                    - Union Set Algorithm used in here
+                2. If they are different parents, save the edge, decrement the number of trees by 1
+            3. At this point minimum spanning tree will be formed
+            - Sorting edge array is O(ElogE)
+            - The loop will be at most O(E)
+            - Union find is O(logV) everytime
+            - Therefore the time complexity of whole algorithm will be O(ElogE)
+            - OR O(ElogV)
+                - E is V^2 at most
+                    - log(V^2) = 2log(V) = O(logV) = O(logE)

 ### Dynamic Programming (1D 2D)
 - Think about this topic when you see a word "max" or "min" in a question sentence